oleg-shilo/sublime-codemap/README.md

 *__Package Control__*

-At this stage the pluging is not available via Package Control.
-Though it is going to happen very soon.
+Currently the pluging is being evaluated by the Package Control team and it is expected to become available  via Package Control very soon.

 *__Manual__*